-If you are applying for RPL based on a previous qualification, please provide your official transcript, or a certified copy of your official transcript.
+If you are applying for RVL based on a previous qualification, please provide your official transcript, or a certified copy of your official transcript.
 Unit of study outlines may be requested by the relevant Department at a later date however they are not required in your initial application.

 - Your current CV